Eluinhost/teamspeak-channel-creator/README.md

       "channelGroupId": 5,   // the channel group ID to assign after create "channelType": "temporary", // permanent, semi_permanent, temporary
-      "channelName": "{{username}}'s channel", // name the channel will have "channelTopic": "{{usernames}}'s channel", // topic the channel will have "channelDescription": "{{username}}'s channel", // description the channel will have "noPermissionMessage": "You do not have permission to create a channel" }
+      "channelName": "{{username}}'s channel", // name the channel will have "channelTopic": "{{username}}'s channel", // topic the channel will have "channelDescription": "{{username}}'s channel", // description the channel will have "noPermissionMessage": "You do not have permission to create a channel" }